topStrip1

 Risk Factors Associated with Adjustment Disorders

 The reasons why some people show signs of adjustment disorder in response to a given stressor while others do are not easily discernible.
-People think many things, such as a person's ability to deal with problems, life experiences, and social skills, play a role.
+Researchers think factors such as a person's ability to deal with problems, life experiences, and social skills, play a role.
+Anyone can experience an adjustment disorder, including children, adolescents, and adults, but it appears to be more prevalent in women.

 • Dealing with a stressful situation over a prolonged period, such as a job loss, a chronic illness, an extramarital affair, or a broken home.